 Tim Wu is a scholar of media and technology best known for coining the phrase "network neutrality."
-The Master Switch For this week's episode of the New York Public Library Podcast, we're proud to present Tim Wu discussing the internet, attention, and the problem with free stuff.
+His first book The Master Switch tells the story of the corporate powers attempting to consolidate control over the internet, while The Attention Merchants shows how attention is harvested in favor of free wares or services.
+For this week's episode of the New York Public Library Podcast, we're proud to present Tim Wu discussing the internet, attention, and the problem with free stuff.

 While devices like smartphones and fitness trackers have become nearly ubiquitous, Wu notes that the devices often come with consequences for their users, namely, that users are bombarded with advertisements: